nvs/gem-leaderboards/README.md

 ## How to Submit

-1. Join the offical [Gem TD+ Discord].
-Note that your submitted game will be associated with your Discord account.
+1. Join the official [Gem TD+ Discord].
+Your Discord account is used to identify your submitted games.
 2. Ensure you are playing the [latest version] of the map.
 Games played on older versions are not accepted.  *Note: Testing versions are **never** eligible for the leaderboards.*